TransGlobe shareholders urged to vote for merger with Vaalco

 ISS’ reports and a unanimous recommendation that TransGlobe shareholders vote for the proposed business combination of TransGlobe and Vaalco to create “a world-class African-focused E&P company,” comes after the Canadian firm and the U.S. player entered into a definitive arrangement agreement in July 2022.
 This deal will allow Vaalco to acquire all of TransGlobe’s outstanding common shares in a stock-for-stock strategic business combination transaction valued at $307 million.

-In a statement on Wednesday, TransGlobe welcomed the findings and analysis from ISS noting the “solid strategic rationale” for the combination and the potential upside the combined company provides, with shareholders benefiting from “a more diversified set of operating assets and attractive opportunities for capital allocation.”
+In a statement on Wednesday, TransGlobe welcomed the findings and analysis from ISS, noting the “solid strategic rationale” for the combination and the potential upside the combined company would provide, with shareholders benefiting from “a more diversified set of operating assets and attractive opportunities for capital allocation.”

 In addition, the combined firm will be able to support “meaningful, sustainable returns and value growth,” targeting a base dividend of $28 million ($0.25/share) with commitments to commencing a share buyback program of up to $30 million (up to $0.27/share) on completion of the combination with “further supplementary shareholder returns” via potential special distributions.